gedePakusadewa/2_website_blog/README.md

 - None
 ----------------------------------------
 backend
-- check if implement django user auth/autho is applicable or not for this project
+- check if implement django user auth/autho is applicable or not for this project (PENDING)

 frontend
 - add resource